 Solution 1: Switch to Incognito Mode

-To fix the problem, try using Google Maps in the incognito mode.
-The incognito mode doesn’t use any locally stored cookies or browser extension.
+To fix the problem, try using Google Maps in incognito mode.
+The incognito mode doesn’t use any locally stored cookies or browser extensions.
 That means it will not use the bugged cookie, which was causing the error in the first place.
 So, if you are in a hurry and want to use a quick temporary solution, then switch to incognito mode.

 - Open your Chrome browser; click on the Menu icon.